skeeviesteve/skeeviesteve/README.md

-- 👋 Hi, I’m @skeeviesteve
+- 👋 Hi, I’m @skeeviesteve aka "doc Browne" the problem solver
-- 👀 I’m a human of earth
+- 👀 I’m an unexceptional human of earth, meaning, I'm nothing special
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on all
 - 📫 Anyone can reach me at docBrowne@pm.me